 - Do not rub the cut with your tongue regularly

-- Take over-the-counter pain relievers, such as ibuprofen (Advil, Motrin), or naproxen (Aleve) or as prescribed by your health adviser or doctor.
+- Take over-the-counter pain relievers, such as ibuprofen (Advil, Motrin) (check price on Amazon), or naproxen (Aleve) (check price on Amazon) or as prescribed by your health adviser or doctor.

 When to see a doctor if you have cut in your mouth